awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

 + A Greengrass core device\.
 If you don't have one, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
 + [Docker Engine](https://docs.docker.com/engine/) installed on your Greengrass core device\.
 + [Docker configured for you to run it as a non\-root user](https://docs.docker.com/engine/install/linux-postinstall/)\.
 This lets you call `docker` commands without `sudo`\.
 To add `ggc_user` to the `docker` group that you configure, you must run `sudo usermod -aG docker ggc_user`\.
++ Any files that the Docker container component will need to access [mounted as a volume](https://docs.docker.com/storage/volumes/) in the Docker container\.

-+ To use interprocess communication \(IPC\) in a Docker container component, you must set AWS IoT Greengrass Core environment variables in the Docker container\.
+To use interprocess communication \(IPC\) in a Docker container component, you must also set AWS IoT Greengrass Core environment variables in the Docker container and mount the AWS IoT Greengrass Core root folder as a volume in the Docker container\.
 For more information, see [Use interprocess communication in Docker container components](#docker-container-ipc)\.

 ## Run a Docker container from an image in Amazon S3<a name="s3-docker-image"></a>